mongodb/specifications/source/crud/crud.rst

     /**
      * A document identifying the write concern setting related to the error.
+     * Corresponds to the "writeConcernError.errInfo" field in the command
+     * response.
      *
      * @see https://docs.mongodb.com/manual/reference/method/WriteResult/
      */
     details: Document;

     /**
      * A description of the error.
+Corresponds to the
+     * "writeConcernError.errmsg" field in the command response.
      *
      * @see https://docs.mongodb.com/manual/reference/method/WriteResult/
      */